 Firstly a cautionary tale

+Who was this 92 year-old Scotsman, a seemingly gentle soul making battle gear for women off to seduce and transform the world and themselves?
+Scotland has given us its fair share of Generals from Campbell to Mackenzie; Boyd continued the line with slightly lighter materials… the Hat.
 Warmth and protection, affiliation, heirarchy, and rites of passage.
 Tools to frighten an enemy, entice a soul to God and ensnare a lover.
-John can boast the heads of royalty, and the talent to dress three generations of the same family.
-He designs a hat for the women before time and fashion, for her individual and unique face.
+John could boast the heads of royalty, and the talent to dress four generations of the same family.
+He designed a hat for the women before time and fashion, for her individual and unique face.
 The woman wears the hat.
-But how has John himself survived?
-Who will seduce the seducer?
+But how did John himself survive?
+Who seduced the seducer?
 Where is this Merlin of milliners Morgan le Faye?
-Enter Sarah stage right….
+Enter Sarah stage right…

-“Making hats isn’t just a romantic story of sitting there waiting for some great creation to come.
+“Making hats isn”t just a romantic story of sitting there waiting for some great creation to come.
 Millinery is deception all the time.
-If a client’s nose isn’t straight you twist her hat brim slightly the opposite way to straighten it.
+If a client”s nose isn’t straight you twist her hat brim slightly the opposite way to straighten it.
 If she’s got two chins, you give her a face lift by tying a veil under one of them.
 The wearer doesn’t deceive, I do it for them.”
+John Boyd

 “You can flirt with a fan in your hand.
 You can flirt holding a cigarette, too.
 But a woman can really flirt with a hat.”
 Lauren Bacall